VUnit/tdd-intro/tutorial/exercise_03/instructions.md

     The default configuration (width=16) will not be run if a named configuration has been added.

-* Run with the list option and note the change in the test case naming
+* Run with the list option and note the change in the test case naming.

     ``` console
     python run.py -l
     ```

-* Re-run with the verbose flag and note the printed counter width for all tests
+* Re-run with the verbose flag and note the printed counter width for all tests.

 * Update the previous section to